 1. Plan ahead and prepare thoroughly – very few crises cannot be foreseen.
 The timing may not be known but most major issues can be identified and crisis plans developed to tackle them.

-2. Agree procedures and make sure everyone in the company who needs to know them is familiar with them BEFORE a crisis hits.
+2. Agree on procedures and make sure everyone in the company who needs to know them is familiar with them BEFORE a crisis hits.

 3. Develop media statements and key messages (templates can be developed in advance that can quickly be modified for each situation) and have trained spokespeople ready to go as soon as possible.
 This preparation also includes identifying how you will have enough people to ensure websites don’t crash, Live Chat questions are answered and phones are answered.
 If this doesn’t happen, already stressed and angry customers will only be outraged even more.